 3. Change in user behavior - From individual productivity to collaborative workflows.

-Just as the browser replaced desktop applications, natural language is replacing graphical interfaces.
+Just as the browser replaced desktop applications, natural language slowly is replacing graphical interfaces.
 Why navigate through fifteen menus when you can just ask for what you want?
 Why navigate fifteen dropdown menus when you can type “show me deals closing this quarter that need attention”?

 The browser era was about a centralised system of record accessed through a point and click GUI.
 The AI era is about an autonomous system of action, driven by natural language and intent.
-The insight this time is that the marginal cost of cognition is collapsing.
-Storing data is table stakes, turning it into action is where value accrues.

 “What happens when the atomic unit of software shifts from features to entire workflows that complete themselves without user input?”